toby-marks/tobyblog/content/posts/2018-04-08-halloween-hauntfest.md

            "Halloween and Hauntfest 2017"
            "https://www.flickr.com/photos/tobyjmarks/36452811210/"
            "https://farm5.staticflickr.com/4339/36452811210_3a1f348349_z.jpg" %}}
 Normally scheduled in late August, the [Halloween & Hauntfest show][hh] is appropriately billed as "a gateway event to the Halloween season."
 To those of us who kick off our official celebrations with the start of [Dinosaur Dracula's Halloween Countdown][dd] on September 1, the timing hits that perfect sweet spot.
-The anticipation, that period of time I like to call "the run-up to the countdown", starts to build throughout August, so that by the time this event rolls around the kids and I are practically bursting with Halloween excitement.
+The anticipation, that period of time I like to call "the run-up to the countdown", starts to build throughout August, so that by the time this event rolls around Kassi and the kids and I are practically bursting with Halloween excitement.
 <!--more-->

 The Hauntfest is a haunter's convention, intended for professionals as well as amateur Halloween enthusiasts.
 From Friday to Sunday the show features speakers, workshops, and a fair number of exhibitors selling or featuring their product and advertising local haunts.
 I always get a [kick out of the workshops][ws], because there are so many interesting and cool classes to attend, on everything from Dollar Store decorating to advanced lighting and motorized prop effects, to molding your own custom masks with latex, etc. The classes are $20 a pop, or you can pay $90 for a weekend-all access ticket that gets you in to everything — which in my opinion is a fantastic deal.
 It would be fairly easy to make a weekend of it.
 Most of this stuff is intended for the pros or at least serious home haunters, but what Halloween fan wouldn't want to learn how to make their own motorized animatronic monsters?
 Or fake blood?